 The history of the Philippines begins with its first inhabitants arriving via primitive boats nearly 67,000 years ago.
 Various tribes roamed the islands until small kingdoms began establishing roots during the first millennium.

 For several centuries there was no unifying power within the Philippine archipelago, as the islands were controlled by various sultans.

 The Philippines became one of the main focal points of battles between Japan and the U.S. during World War II, and at the end of the war (in 1946) with the U.S. victory in the South Pacific, the Philippines attained total independence.

 During their early years as a new country, the Philippines faced various challenges, and had to be almost completely rebuilt following the devastation brought on by World War II.

 The dictatorial government of Ferdinand Marcos ended in 1986.
 Since then, a long parade of electoral presidential problems and internal struggles have been ongoing.

 In addition, Abu Sayyaf, an armed Muslim insurgency group operating in the south, has collectively plagued the country for many years, and is now causing serious disruptions, especially in western tourism visits.

 On June 25, 1991, Mount Pinatubo violently erupted, severely weakening the already strained economy.
 The volcano's eruption marked the second largest of the 20th century, and its effects were felt worldwide.

-To further add to their problems, decades of intensive logging, inequitable land distribution, agricultural expansion along with failed policies, have caused severe deforestation and land degration.
+To further add to their problems, decades of intensive logging, inequitable land distribution, agricultural expansion and failed policies, have caused severe deforestation and land degradation.

-The government has established more than 270 protected areas covering more than 10 million acres.
+The government has established more than 270 protected areas covering over 10 million acres.
 Forest conservation areas encompass approximately six million acres.